What to Wear to a Bar Interview – Attire for Guys and Girls

 Bar interview attire can be tricky to get right.
-You must be careful not to dress too formal as it is usually not the environment.
+You want to craft an outfit that shows your professionalism as well as your personality, but still maintain the ‘bar’ image and not be too formal.
 Do your research and go to the bar to see what the staff are wearing.
-You want to craft an outfit that shows your professionalism as well as your personality, but still maintain the ‘bar’ image and not be too formal.
-Always try to dress just a step above the current staff.
+Always try to dress just a step above what the current staff are wearing.

 When looking in your closet think of something you’d wear to a casual but nice dinner.
 Dinner with a respected friend / colleague or in-laws.
 Another tip is to ask the interviewer what kind of bar interview clothes they would like you to wear when they call to schedule the interview.